 In fiscal 2011, the Takaoka Plant achieved zero emissions of industrial waste by recycling all of the waste plastics, rubber, and sludge emitted from wastewater processing facilities, which were previously disposed of at external landfills.
-In fiscal 2012, though the amount and type of industrial waste are expected to change as the plant begins operation of new facilities and conducts new testing, the plant will study new ways to achieve 100% recycling and maintain zero landfill waste.
+In fiscal 2013, although new facilities began operating and there were changes to the environment, the plant achieved zero landfill waste.
+Despite continuing to operate new facilities, the plant will study new ways to achieve 100% recycling and maintain zero landfill waste.